-Yes, it was a one-bedroom mansion in Northridge [10000 Tampa Avenue], made of steel, aluminium and glass, built in 1933.
-From the sky you could see JS, his initials.
+Yes, it was a one-bedroom mansion in Northridge [10000 Tampa Avenue], made of steel, aluminum and glass, built in 1933.
+From the sky, you could see JS, his initials.
 The house was torn down by the owner in 1971 or 1972.
-So it still existed when I was young and I have been there.
-Ruth Hill had lived there, she was a well-known writer.
+So it still existed when I was young, and I have been there.
+Ruth Hill had lived there; she was a well-known writer.
 There’s a middle school now where his house was.

 Los Angeles, California